-The vast Asia & Middle East umbrella covers colourful and vibrant countries as diverse as India and China, Thailand, Japan, Oman and Israel.
-These and all the other wonderful places in between offer travellers thrilling an d rewarding travel opportunities to experience traditional cultures and spirituality, connect with thriving cities where old meets new, and embark on any number of incredible journeys.
+The vast Asia and the Middle East umbrella covers colourful and vibrant countries as diverse as India, China, Thailand, Japan, Oman, Israel and all the wonderful places in-between.
+Expect adventures and incredible journeys, experience traditional cultures and spirituality and connect with thriving cities where old meets new.

 This could take a lifetime, but it’s never been easier to dip in and out for everything from short breaks to extended adventures.
 Now stopovers become rewarding breaks, exploring cities in one or two days with cleverly curated itineraries.
 New flight routes connect countries including China with the US, Europe and Australia.
 Singapore is a major hub with connections to places such as India and the Maldives.
-Dubai, Abu Dhabi and Oman are just three accessible places to experience in the Middle East.
+Dubai, Abu Dhabi, Israel and and Oman are some of the accessible places to experience in the Middle East.

-Not so long ago, many parts of Asia were remote and inaccessible with ‘one-dimensional’ sightseeing giving superficial glimpses.
+Not long ago, many parts of Asia & the Middle East were remote and inaccessible with ‘one-dimensional’ sightseeing giving superficial glimpses.
 But now Asia is exposing its many layers, opening up and inviting visitors to experience its cultures in close-up.
-Savvy guided tours take you off the grid in spectacular cities.
-Specialist tour groups offer small groups and indie travellers the chance to weave their own magic on handcrafted journeys.
+Savvy guided tours take you off the grid in spectacular cities and specialist tour companies offer small groups and indie travellers the chance to weave their own magic on handcrafted journeys.

 Hiking, trekking, mountain-climbing, biking, 4WD adventures, culinary tours are just some of the ways to engage.
 Reach the Great Wall of China or India’s Taj Mahal by bike, for example.
 Discover the valleys of Ladakh, the pilgrimage trails of Japan or the hill tribe villages of Thailand on rewarding treks.

-Experience the buzz of cities such as Bangkok, Singapore, Beijing, Shanghai, Hanoi or head for holiday islands such as dreamy Bali, the Maldives or the dive islands of the Philippines.
+Experience the buzz of cities such as Bangkok, Singapore, Beijing, Shanghai and Hanoi or head for holiday islands such as dreamy Bali or the Maldives.
 See the elephants of Thailand on ethical elephant encounters or the giant pandas at the Chengdu Research Base in China’s Sichuan Province.

-Maybe you have a fascination for temples and historic buildings such as Cambodia’s magnificent Angkor Wat, the ruins of an incredible stone temple complex?
-Or dream of a journey along the mighty Mekong River to Luang Prabang in Laos to see its 30-something golden temples?
+Maybe you have a fascination for temples and historic buildings such as Cambodia’s magnificent Angkor Wat?
+Or you dream of a journey along the mighty Mekong River to Luang Prabang in Laos to see its 30-something golden temples?

-At the Western edge of Asia lies the Middle East, extending into North Africa and connecting to Southern Europe via Turkey and Cyprus.
+West of Asia lies the Middle East, extending into North Africa and connecting to Europe via Turkey and Cyprus.
 The Red and Arabian Seas wrap around the south where you’ll find Saudi Arabia and Oman, a favourite destination for couples.
 On the edge of the Mediterranean Sea lies Israel, a rich cultural experience from the intensity of Jerusalem to the delights of the Dead Sea.
 Palestine lies to the east and Jordan, the crossroads of Asia, Europe and Africa.

 Asia’s tropical areas are hot and humid almost year round, although the intensity of the heat varies.
 But Asia has also has countries with arctic winter climates in the north.
 Double-check your timing before travelling – cheaper fares could mean you are heading for hotter weather or the heights of a monsoon season!